 A credit card allows you to borrow money from a bank to make purchases pretty much anywhere.
 Whether you’re buying a dinner at a restaurant or a round trip ticket to Hawaii a credit card can extend you a line of credit to make the purchase.

-Unfortunately, if you aren’t responsible and begin making too many purchases where you aren’t able to pay the full balance within the grace period you end up paying interest.
+Unfortunately, if you aren’t responsible and begin making too many purchases and aren’t able to pay the full balance you end up paying interest.

 What Is A Credit Card Account?

 A credit card is a revolving line of credit that allows you to make charges up to your credit limit.
 You can think of credit cards as a short term loan, and I mean really short- like a month (the grace period), don’t get carried away.

 Every time you swipe your credit card the credit card company is loaning you money to make that particular purchase.
 The difference between a loan and a credit card is that credit cards don’t have a fixed end date and regular monthly payments that are due.

 This is where a lot of people can get themselves into trouble.